alnkesq/RemoteConfigurator/README.md

 sudo apt-get clean [clean-after-libreoffice-removal, 2]

 # Not the real sudo, simply instructs RemoteConfigurator to SSH as root for this instruction rather than the usual %USER%
+# Note that %USER% and %HOME% are still those of the normal user, not root.
 sudo apt update

 # If "snap remove" returns exit code 127, then treat it as a success even if it's non-zero.
 Comma separated.